Rainforest Canopy Walkway

 - Accessible to wheelchairs and buggies (except the Canopy Rope Bridge)

 The Rainforest Canopy Walkway offers breathtaking views across the Biome, and helps explain the importance of rainforests.
-The new Weather Maker section opens in March 2017, including a rope bridge and an immersive exhibit where you can shelter from tropical rain storms.
+The new Weather Maker section is now open and includes a rope bridge, a cloud bridge and an immersive exhibit where you can shelter from tropical rain storms.

 Experience a tropical rainstorm and find out why it's so wet in rainforests.Play video